Credentialing

 Child Care Aware of NH can also offer Technical Assistance in obtaining a Credential.
 For assistance, contact us by using the Contact tab at the top of this page.
 Please email Credential Challenge Applications to [email protected].org.

-At this time, Child Care Aware of New Hampshire is suggesting that individuals submit their initial and renewal Credential Application along with supporting documents via US Mail, rather than submitting through NHCIS.
+At this time, Child Care Aware of New Hampshire is suggesting that individuals submit their Credential Application along with supporting documents via US Mail, rather than submitting through NHCIS.

 Applications may be mailed to: